 - Limit the number of elements within an individual dashboard.
-There is no hard and fast rule to the number, since the design of the element impacts memory consumption based on a variety of factors, but dashboards with 25 or more tiles tend to be problematic when it comes to dashboard performance.
+There is no hard-and-fast rule to the number, because the design of the element impacts memory consumption based on a variety of factors, but dashboards with 25 or more tiles tend to be problematic when it comes to dashboard performance.

 - Avoid returning a large number of data points by default within dashboard Looks and Tiles.
 Queries that return thousands of data points will consume more memory.
 Ensure that appropriate filters and required filters are applied to limit the data set as much as possible upon initial dashboard loading.

-For more help identifying the source of performance issues, check out this User Forum post.
+For more help identifying the source of performance issues, check out this Community post.